-I have really been looking forward to sharing today’s easy holiday craft idea: DIY vintage ornament inspired magnets.
+I am so obsessed with today’s easy holiday craft idea: DIY vintage ornament inspired magnets!
 These retro Christmas magnets are a great way to use up leftover trims and sparkly odds and sods, and they look so adorable displaying pretty cards on the fridge.
 Keep reading to find out how to make these simple DIY vintage ornament inspired magnets – and be sure to read my very important warning as well…

 Supplies for DIY Vintage Ornament Inspired Magnets: